Dental Emergencies & Urgent Dental Care in Houston

 Houston Oral Surgery Associates is open for dental emergencies.
 Due to the nature of our Oral & Maxillofacial Surgery practice we are in a unique position to conduct dental emergencies, dental/facial trauma, and any urgent dental care so you can avoid going to the emergency room.
 If you or a loved one are experiencing a dental emergency please call us first at Houston Office Phone Number 713-457-6337, so our local hospitals can focus on their COVID-19 patients.
 We are all in this together, and want to use our resources in the best way possible.

 Don't let your pain go on any longer.
-Contact our office for assistance.713-457-6337 Request an Appointment
+Call our office for assistance at Houston Office Phone Number 713-457-6337 or request an appointment online.713-457-6337 Request an Appointment

 How soon can I be seen?